 - Permitting you to repay the balance of an auto loan (over a 3 to 5 year period)

 In short, a Chapter 13 bankruptcy is designed to give your breathing room so that you can get your finances back on track.
 The best way to navigate the process is to work with the experienced bankruptcy attorneys at Toronjo & Prosser Law.
 We will take the time to explain your rights, explore all your debt relief options, and educate you about the process.
 We will also advise you on some of the limitations of chapter 13 bankruptcy.
 While chapter 13 can be the most powerful tool in this country to restructure debts, there are a few potential drawbacks.

 Chapter 13 (as well as Chapter 7) will be listed on your credit report for a period of time.
 In addition, while you are in bankruptcy, you cannot take on new debt, buy anything on credit, or transfer property without prior court approval.
 Despite these drawbacks, a Chapter 13 bankruptcy can help you reorganize your debts and reset your financial future.
 When you work with our legal team, you will have peace of mind knowing that we are here to help lift your financial burden.

-Contact Our Experienced Texas Chapter 13 Bankruptcy Attorneys
+Contact Our Experienced Dallas Fort-Worth Chapter 13 Bankruptcy Attorneys